 Cooperation is the defining characteristic of humanity’s social life.
 Economic relationships are built around an agreed upon means of exchanging value in currencies that acquire their worth partly through acts of international cooperative agreement.
 Currency collapses illustrate their empty innate nature.
 That our international deliveries arrive on time and goods are manufactured as expected join countless other factual acts of cooperation to make the modern world possible.
 Even our worse psychopathic predators, individual and institutional, have spent most of the moments of their lives in one form or another of cooperation with the society and environment they have found themselves in.
 The point is that wherever you look, you find the fabric of cooperation.

 Another point that should be noted is how some of our cooperative relationships can be a source of endlessly fresh joy and happiness.
 Part of the mind training a contemplative undergoes is learning to recognize or remember or be mindful of this aspect of reality.
 Because cooperation is so pervasive it can come to feel common and can all too easily be taken for granted.
+The poor are less likely to make this mistake.
 To be blinded in this way is an ignorance born from forgetting that for us one day all this will end.
 How precious a breath or a simple footstep will seem to us then, how much more so a kiss or a friendly word.

 All of this cooperation is taking place in dynamic environments full of surprises.
 They are not rigid structures but rather mutual interactive adaptations continually adjusting to changing conditions.
 Every grain of sand an ant carries and every dollar bill exchanging hands are unique, never to be repeated instances.
 Yet the ant nest being built or the purchase being conducted will resemble others that are found throughout time and across all sorts of different locations.